Toloka/VLDB2021_Crowd_Science_Challenge/README.md

 - Crowd Transcriptions (`responses.csv`).
 This file contains triples (id of audio, transcription, id of annotator).

 Your model should work with crowd transcriptions to aggregate them into a single transcription of each audio.
+Note that ids of annotators in the test and train data are independent -- an annotator with id pX in the train set and an annotator with id pX in the test set are different people.

 ## How to make a submission
 We created a simple baseline program that does a trivial aggregation -- it takes the first transcription of each audio and uses it as a final result.
 To run this program, execute the following command: